How to Cope with “Back To The Office” Jitters?

 - Things that you can’t control: you can’t do anything about bad weather or public transport that makes you late for a meeting; there are certain contingencies you can put in place, but if you want to conserve your energy and lower anxiety, recognizing your limits is important.

 When employees are going through phases of suffering and anxiety, it is important for employers to listen and support wherever possible.
 Especially in a time where many companies have adopted a hybrid working model and in person interactions are limited, collecting feedback and having real-time insights through technology are crucial for business continuation and employee wellbeing.

-As an employee experience platform, Qualee can help companies of all sizes to listen to their employees thoughtfully, anonymously, continuously and intelligently, with the ultimate goal of maximising organisational alignment and belonging throughout the employee lifecycle.
+As an employee experience platform, Qualee can help companies of all sizes to listen to their employees thoughtfully, anonymously, continuously and intelligently, with the ultimate goal of maximizing organizational alignment and belonging throughout the employee lifecycle.
 Sign up for a Starter Plan today!